 But on a more serious note, automation provides a much better outcome for the client.

-Sure there are critics that argue that automation might make changes that humans wouldn’t that could be detrimental.
+Sure, there are critics that argue that automation might make changes that humans wouldn’t which could be detrimental.

 So is my PPC job doomed?

 But the PPC manager of the future is going to have to adapt to fit one of two roles, based on my experience at Clicteq.

 The first role will concern the creation of exciting new technology on the API, using Adwords scripts to automate manual repetitive tasks.

 We expect this to replace the PPC executive role completely within the next 10 years, and a large chunk of the work that PPC account managers and directors do.

 We expect to see agencies investing heavily in their own technology, and expect an increasing number of agencies building their own in-house technology teams.

 The second role we envisage is that of a strategic advisor.

 Based on what we are currently doing at Clicteq, we expect them to advise on competitive strategy, reporting to stakeholders, and determining the best bidding, testing and account strategy to meet the client’s objectives.